BloomTech-Labs/street-smarts-fe/README.md

 https://www.streetsmarts.online/

 ## Folder Structure:
+street-smarts-fe {
+    cypress > integration = All our tests

-- src > assets = images or other external medias
+    src > assets = images or other external medias

-- src > hooks = reusable functions and custom hooks
+    src > hooks = reusable functions and custom hooks

-- src > render > app-content = The main routes, sets up use of browser history and transition animation controller
+    src > render > app-content = The main routes, sets up use of browser history and transition animation controller

-- src > components = Everything thats not 'common' or 'sections' folder is essentially a page on our website
+    src > components = Everything thats not 'common' or 'sections' folder is essentially a page on our website

-- src > components > common** = All the smaller and more reusable parts of our website
+    src > components > common** = All the smaller and more reusable parts of our website

-- src > components > sections = Parts that take up big portions of our web page and are not as reusable
+    src > components > sections = Parts that take up big portions of our web page and are not as reusable }

 ## Contributors